Xdamix1991/holbertonschool-hbnb/UML/README_Documentation.md

 - **Presentation Layer**: This layer handles user interactions and API endpoints.
 - **Business Logic Layer**: This layer manages the application's core business rules and operations.
 - **Persistence Layer**: This layer is responsible for database interactions and data storage.

+### Explanation:

+- The **Presentation Layer** exposes a service API for user interaction and communication with the Business Logic Layer.
+- The **Business Logic Layer** manages the core operations, validating and processing the user requests.
+- The **Persistence Layer** manages the interaction with the database, performing data retrieval and storage operations.

+- The **User**, **Place**, **Review**, and **Amenity** entities represent the main components of the system.
+- The **Presentation Layer** (UI and API) interacts directly with the business models in the Business Logic Layer.
+- Each business entity interacts with its corresponding repository in the Persistence Layer to store and retrieve data.

 The system design employs the **Facade Pattern** between the Presentation Layer and Business Logic Layer to simplify interaction and isolate complexity.
 Below is the high-level architecture diagram: